The story remains alive....

 The Narrative That Makes an Artwork Endure

-To the right unfolds an otherworldly metropolis: structures of crystalline blue that extend majestically and elevated walkways that spiral upwards into the atmosphere.
-This is not merely a city, but an alien civilization—perhaps very ancient—suggesting an intelligence beyond Earth's chronology.
-Above, two suns illuminate the sky: one, a white star radiant with vitality; the other, a giant of intense red descending.
-Their double radiance suggests parallel worlds, cosmic rebirth, and the simultaneity of time.
+To the right unfolds an otherworldly metropolis: structures of crystalline blue and elevated walkways spiraling upwards.
+Above, two suns illuminate the sky: a white radiant star and a larger red giant.
+Their dual presence suggests parallel worlds, cosmic rebirth, and simultaneous time.

-Neferu does not simply observe this world; she enters it through contemplation.
-Her gaze becomes the threshold.
-The narrative ignites here, traveling from canvas to canvas, and later from page to page.
-In this continuity, the artwork demonstrates its guiding truth: when a story is carried forward—when its meaning remains active across lives, mediums, and eras—art does not merely endure.
-It becomes myth.
+Neferu does not merely observe this world; she enters it through contemplation.
+In this continuity, the artwork reveals its core truth: when a story remains alive across mediums and eras, art becomes myth.